2022 is our 5th growing season.

 We produce 13 value added products (vinegar, teas, jams, creams, salt blends, seaweed broth, bath, and sprinkle)

-We make them in our certified commercial kitchen (we call it Minke) at 13 Little Falls Road, previously at Cobscook Institute kitchen in Trescott.
+In 2023, we will make them in our certified commercial kitchen (we call it Minke) at 13 Little Falls Road, previously at Cobscook Institute kitchen in Trescott.

 We raise oysters and kelp on our LPAs in Schooner Cove.

 We sell many other local products in our Farm Store including products from Crown O’ Maine (fermented drinks, cheese, butter, local Maine dried grocery items) Tide Mill Meat, Juji’s bread, Mongr wild salmon, Equal Exchange oil, chocolate, coffee, 44 North Coffee, Wrenovations local honey, assorted gift items and Greenhorns tee shirts, almanacs and merch.
 There is also a “free bin” on the porch.

 In 2023 we will be opening a cooperative commercial kitchen space at Minke Kitchen.

 We wild harvest seaweed in Cobscook Bay and on the Cutler coast.

 Yes, you can buy our products!

 We offer an artist residency program through Greenhorns, you can learn more here.

 We offer winter farmers residency with affordable housing for farmers and their animals with the objective of helping more young farmers come to Washington County.

 We rent our facility to educational groups for field study, kayaking and other aligned activities.